 Many retailers might use one year for determining churn.
 For many providers, this is not appropriate.

-Opthamologists are seen every 2-5 years.
-Counselors are seen every few weeks.
-If we were to use one year as a basis for churn our estimates, and marketing budget, would be inaccurate.
+you use one year as a basis for churn your estimates and marketing budget would be inaccurate.

 Count return patients

-Now, that we have our max patient recall time Tmax, we need to use it.
+Now that you have your max patient recall time Tmax you need to use it.

-We need to find total patients over twice this span.
-Then, we need to find those that returned within a single span.
+First, you will find total patients seen over twice this time span.
+Then, you will find those that returned within a single span.

 It is easier to use Excel or Google Sheets in conjunction with EHR data for the following steps.
 That said, you can also count them manually.